burakTuran00/DinoGame/README.md

 I made the Google Dino Game.
 I used the Unity Editor and C# for coding.
-I want to explain the What I did.
+I want to explain  What I did.

 -Player Movement with CharacterController.
 -Player Animation.